darren-stoll/go-environment-controller/README.md

-Practice in golang with testing and proper code structure
+Practice in golang with testing and proper code structure with [mdwhatcott](https://github.com/mdwhatcott).